Skip to main content

 Are Toradol and tramadol the same?

-No. Toradol and tramadol are different in the way they work and have many other differences, such as adverse events and drug interactions, detailed above.
+No. Toradol and tramadol are different in the way they work and have many other differences, such as adverse events and drug interactions, as detailed above.

 Is Toradol or tramadol better?